+Figure 2

-Figure 2: Ecological interactions that can influence the efficiency of dominant species as crop pollinators.
-Pollinators are represented in orange boxes; animals that may interfere with pollinator behaviour are represented in blue boxes; plant resources are represented by green boxes; other biota that can lead to indirect interactions are represented by white boxes.
-Trophic and mutualistic interactions are represented by orange arrows; behavioural interactions are represented by blue arrows; interactions related to nesting are represented by grey arrows, and indirect interactions mediated by changes in plant biomass or physiology are represented with dashed-black arrows.
+Ecological interactions that can influence the efficiency of dominant species as crop pollinators.
+Pollinators are represented in yellow boxes; animals that may interfere with pollinator behaviour are represented in blue boxes; plant resources are represented by green boxes; other biota that can lead to indirect interactions are represented by white boxes.
+Trophic and mutualistic interactions are represented by yellow arrows; behavioural interactions are represented by blue arrows; interactions related to nesting are represented by grey arrows, and indirect interactions mediated by changes in plant biomass or physiology are represented with dashed-black arrows.

-Species diversity and its implications for resilience to environmental change pressures include climate change [35, 36], agricultural intensification [37-39], diseases, pests and pathogens [40] and invasive species [41, 42].
-Management strategies therefore need to focus not just on current issues but consider the response and resilience of these systems to future environmental conditions including possible ecological shocks.
-Response diversity, defined as the range of reactions to environmental change among species contributing to the same ecosystem function, is critical to resilience, particularly during periods of ecosystem reorganization and recovery after disturbance [43].
-Low response diversity can cause whole functional groups to go extinct or make systems ecologically insignificant as a result of environmental change [43].
-Biological diversity appears to enhance the resilience of desirable ecosystem states [44]: Greater diversity of species can cause functional redundancy, where several species can contribute in a similar way to ecosystem function [45], and loss of some dominant species can be ameliorated by the presence of other rare species.
-While as yet this concept remains understudied in pollinator communities, studies in other ecological systems [45, 46] strengthen the argument that diversity is required for functional redundancy and resilience to change.
+the resilience of desirable ecosystem states [44]: Greater diversity of species can cause functional redundancy, where several species can contribute in a similar way to ecosystem function [45], and loss of some dominant species can be ameliorated by the presence of other rare species.
+While as yet this concept remains understudied in pollinator communities, studies in other ecological systems [45,46] strengthen the argument that diversity is required for functional redundancy and resilience to change.